 “Stop and frisk” and other discriminatory policing practices have spiraled out of control.
 In 1994, Mayor Giuliani and the NYPD adopted controversial “broken windows” policing strategies, which promote aggressive enforcement of minor offenses on the theory that this will prevent serious crime.
-Under Mayor Bloomberg, the NYPD has dramatically expanded this flawed strategy.
-Each year, hundreds of thousands of New Yorkers are wrongfully stopped, frisked, or searched.
+Since then, the NYPD has continued to dramatically expanded this flawed strategy.
+Each year, thousands of New Yorkers are wrongfully stopped, frisked, or searched.
 Many wrongfully receive a summons, or are even arrested.
 Some are even sexually or physically assaulted by NYPD officers.
 They are being targeted by an increasingly confrontational and arrogant police force, often humiliated in their own homes, schools and neighborhoods.

 - In 2011, the New York Police Department made over 684,000 street stops - a 14% increase over 2010 (and a 603% increase since 2002, Bloomberg's first year in office)!
 Close to 90% of the stops resulted in no arrest or summons whatsoever.

 - Even when these stops yield arrests, almost all are low-level, many resulting directly from citizens questioning the rights of the police to stop them in the first place.
 While most of these arrests don’t result in criminal convictions, they often trigger severe consequences – including job loss, eviction, and even deportation of permanent residents who are not citizens.

 - Stop and frisk and other “broken windows” policing aggressively targets low-income communities of color, young people, homeless people, LGBT people, people with disabilities, immigrants, and women.
 Many people who have been stopped have reported intense harassment by police.
 Young people expect to be stopped every day, often multiple times a day, even in school.

 - These policies make us ALL less safe, by creating an atmosphere of fear of the police, instead of trust.